relationships-and-communication

 Establishing trust and rapport with colleagues can mitigate negative power dynamics.
 This can be achieved through:

-- Offering support and assistance to others.
+- Offering support and assistance to others, especially those with less formal authority.

-- Being approachable and available for discussions.
+- Being approachable and available for discussions, even when under pressure yourself.

 Empowering Others